 top of page

-Before any injecting is done, it's also important to understand who you are as a person and your overall outlook.
-For example, what you do for living, how you want to portray yourself and what stage you are in life are some key questions to be considered before a treatment.
+Before any injecting is done, it's important to understand who you are as a person and your overall outlook.
+For example, what you do for living, how you want to portray yourself and what stage you are in life are some key questions that might need to be considered before committing to a particular treatment.
+It might sound obvious, but a 30 year old males needs are very different to a post-menopausal 55 year old female.
+They will have different signs of facial ageing, degrees of volume loss, sagging, facial shape, skin quality and so on.
+Therefore a lot of information explored prior to your treatment in your pre-treatment questionnaire, medical history and then on the the day in your consultation as needed.

 Dr Jake will also explore your emotional motivations for wanting a treatment.
-Understanding how you think about yourself, what the underlying motivation for you booking in and how you feel on the inside will help unlock the best way of planning your treatments.
+Understanding how you think about yourself, what the underlying motivations are for you wanting a treatment and how you feel on the inside.
+Getting this information can help unlock the best way of planning your treatments.
 The more honest and open you are, the better the alignment of your expectations and your treatment outcomes will be.

 Clinical photos are always taken and Dr Jake will go through each image with you.
 This is done so that you understand your own face, your unique features and how the ageing process works.
 The signs seen in your photos dictate why some treatments are recommended - or perhaps aren't.
 So please don't be offended if Dr Jake sometimes says no to a particular request.
 Your face is special and the core principles of a beautiful result rely on working with your natural anatomy to maximise it's potential.